 - Hurricane season has been slow to start, so you have time to protect your business from hurricane damage, following these 5 steps

 - Learn how to pre-plan for safe data storage.

 - Make provisions to protect your people, in case the storm arrives sooner than expected.
 Here’s what to stockpile.

 - Follow these steps to protect your building exterior and interior, along with contents, from wind and flooding.

-Hurricane season starts June 1, but as the Weather Channel noted, the last six hurricane seasons started early.
-Last year, it was mid-May.
+Hurricane season has started late this year, for which we’re thankful.
+As the Weather Channel noted, the last six hurricane seasons started early.
 A hurricane’s path of devastation may be wide and ongoing for days, sometimes more than a week.
 For this reason, we’re arming you ahead of time with tips and advice on how to protect your business from hurricane damage.
 You’ll want to add these tips to your business continuity plan.

 By starting your planning early, business owners can take time to thoughtfully work through every action that needs to take place.
 Some 40 percent of small businesses that close due to hurricane damage never reopen.
 You don’t want to be in that segment!